-- 1. When it is necessary to cancel a class due to exceptional circumstances, instructors will make every effort to inform you via uwinnipeg email, as well as the departmental assistant and Chair/Dean so that class cancellation forms can be posted outside classrooms. - 2.
+- 1. When it is necessary to cancel a class due to exceptional circumstances, instructors will make every effort to inform you via the uwinnipeg email, as well as the departmental assistant and Chair/Dean so that class cancellation forms can be posted outside classrooms. - 2.
 Your uwinnipeg email address will normally be used for course-related correspondence. - 3.
 Please note that withdrawing before the VW date does not necessarily result in a fee refund. - 4.
 No make-up classes scheduled. - 5.
-Reading week (no class): February 16 February 22. - 6.
-University closures: Louis Riel Day (Monday, February 17, 2020), Good Friday (Friday, April 10, 2020)
+No Class: May 18, 2020 (Victoria Day)